 Adix returned to Falmouth in April 2014 to compete in the fourth edition of the Pendennis Cup following which she was hauled out to begin a comprehensive 8-month refit programme.
 The Schooner underwent engineering works which included the installation of new generators and main engine, the yacht’s weight was assessed and the ballast was reconfigured to improve her weight by over 18 tonnes.

 Paintworks were completed in situ whilst she was based in one of our 90m construction halls.
 The Pendennis team redesigned the yacht’s deck house, which was moved further forward and combined with a seating area to provide better interaction with the Owner’s accommodation.
-After enjoying the summer cruising period Adix returned for final topside works including new lighter carbon and aluminium rigging to complete her 2014/5 refit.
+After enjoying the summer cruising period Adix returned for final topside works including new lighter carbon and titanium rigging to complete her 2014/5 refit.

 Since departing Falmouth Adix has continued to receive remote assistance from our Yacht Support team in locations around the globe.